qdrant/landing_page/qdrant-landing/content/documentation/quick-start.md

 ## Recommended Workflow

 There are two ways of using Qdrant locally: [1) Local Mode](#option-1-local-mode) and [2) Docker Mode](#option-2-docker-mode).
-We recommend that you first try Local Mode in [Qdrant Client](https://github.com/qdrant/qdrant-client), as it only takes a few moments to get setup.
+If you are a Python developer, we recommend that you first try Local Mode in [Qdrant Client](https://github.com/qdrant/qdrant-client), as it only takes a few moments to get setup.
 Then, you may further experiment with Qdrant Docker containers.
 When you are more comfortable with Qdrant, then you should deploy your app to a Free Tier [Qdrant Cloud](../cloud/quickstart-cloud/) cluster.

 |[Local Mode](#option-1-local-mode)|[Docker Mode](#option-2-docker-mode)|[Qdrant Cloud](../cloud/quickstart-cloud/)|
 |:-:|:-:|:-:|